Barbara Byrum: Marriage Equality

 On Saturday, March 22, 2014, following a U.S. District Court ruling that Michigan's ban on same sex marriage was unconstitutional, Byrum performed what has been reported as the first same sex marriage in the state of Michigan.
 At the time of their marriage, the couple, Glenna DeJong, 53, and Marsha Caspar, 51, had been together for 26 years.
 When asked why she opted to open her office to issue licenses, Byrum said, "My biggest struggle on that day was -- I can open, yeah, my key will open the door, but how will I actually process those marriage licenses?
 I couldn't sleep with the thought that I might be standing in the way of loving couples joining together in marriage."

 Presidential Recount

 Following the 2016 Presidential Election, Green Party candidate Jill Stein requested a recount of the votes cast in Michigan.
 On December 5, 2016, the Presidential Recount began in Ingham County.
 Byrum reportedly hired 75 election workers to recount ballots.
 On December 7, Byrum announced the recount was finished.
 Ingham County was the first county to complete their recount.

+Potential Bid for U.S. House Of Representatives

+Reporting from February 2023 named Byrum as one of several potential Democratic candidates who was considering a run for Michigan's 7th Congressional District, which will be open with Rep. Elisa Slotkin announcing her run for U.S. Senate.
+Byrum confirmed that she was interested and exploring a potential Congressional run in March 2023.

+On June 1, Bryum put out a video/written statement over Twitter saying she wasn't running for Congress and instead opted to run for re-election instead.